syncfusion-content/blazor-docs/blazor/sparkline/getting-started.md

 * [Getting Started with Syncfusion Blazor for Server-Side in Visual Studio](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio/)

 * [Getting Started with Syncfusion Blazor for Server-Side in .NET Core CLI](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-dotnet-cli/)

-N> You can also explore our [Blazor Sparkline Chart example](https://blazor.syncfusion.com/demos/sparkline/default-functionalities?theme=bootstrap5) that shows you how to render and configure the sparkline chart.